dumbastro/fits-php/README.md

 ## TODO

-- [x] Read keywords from the FITS header
 - [x] Separate the main data table (actual image data) from the header (partly done?
 Who knows...)
+- [x] Read keywords from the FITS header (but consider values and comments could be more than 80-bytes long)
+- [ ] History keywords?
+- [ ] FITS extensions?
+What to do with NAXIS > 2?
-- [ ]  Actually display the image in the standard output
+- [ ] Actually display the image in the standard output (with SVG?)
 - [ ] Save the image to PNG and JPG
 - [ ] Manipulate the bits using basic processing algorithms??